 1- Sources of Deduction

-In conclusion, can assume that Zaydīyah rely on ten jurisprudential sources.
+In conclusion, we can assume that Zaydīyah rely on ten jurisprudential sources.
 However, not all these sources are within the same rank of reasoning.
-These ten deducing sources arranged in importance order, are as follows:
+These ten deducing sources are explained according to their importance and rank as follows:

-2- Absolute Ijmā‘ (consensus): it the second source in serial.
-Absolute ijmā‘ is the same as ḍarūrīyāt (necessary truths) of Islam, which means they the issues that have been unanimously accepted by all the Prophet’s Companions and all their Successors and the all generations after them until now.
-The issues such as five obligatory prayers in one day, or midday prayer contains four rak‘ats (a cycle of prayer).
+- Absolute Ijmā‘ (consensus): it is the second source in rank.
+Absolute ijmā‘ is the same as ḍarūrīyāt (necessary truths) of Islam, which means they are the issues that have been unanimously accepted by all the Prophet’s Companions and all their Successors and all the generations after them until now.
+The issues include such rulings as five obligatory prayers in one day, or midday prayer containing four rak‘ats (a cycle of prayer).

 Note: the elicited concept from the Qur’an and Sunnah are presented in two ways:

-o Nass khafī (implied statement), which means that realizing that the elicited concept is the only meaning of that words needs to think and consideration,
+- Nass khafī (implied statement), which means that realizing that the elicited concept is the only meaning of words that needs thinking and consideration,

-· Ẓāhir (outer meaning): means that elicited concept is the preponderant meaning that makes haste to mind; however, there is a possibility of an inferior meaning, too.
+- Ẓāhir (outer meaning): means that the elicited concept is the preponderant meaning that comes mind; however, there is a possibility of an inferior meaning, too.